 1. An access and benefit-sharing mechanism is hereby established.

-2. The access and benefit-sharing mechanism shall be composed of members possessing appropriate qualifications who are nominated by Parties and elected by the Conference of the Parties, taking into account gender balance and equitable geographic distribution, and providing for representation on the committee from developing States, including the least developed countries and small island developing States.
-The terms of reference and modalities for the operation of the committee shall be determined by the Conference of the Parties.
+2. The access and benefit-sharing mechanism shall be composed of members possessing appropriate qualifications who are nominated by Parties and elected by the Conference of the Parties, taking into account gender balance and equitable geographic distribution, and providing for representation on the mechanism from developing States, including the least developed countries and small island developing States.
+The terms of reference and modalities for the operation of the mechanism shall be determined by the Conference of the Parties.

 3. The mechanism may make recommendations to the Conference of the Parties on matters relating to this Part, including: